Filter (social media): Effects

 Beauty filters most frequently target the face, though in some cases they may affect other body parts.
 For example, the app "Retouch Me" was reported to have a feature which allows users to superimpose visible abdominal muscles (a "six pack") onto photos featuring the subject's bare stomach.

-Psychological effects
+Reception and psychological effects

 Some commentators have expressed concern that beauty filters may create unrealistic beauty standards, particularly among girls, and contribute to rates of body dysmorphic disorder.
 A correlation has been established between negative body image and the use of beautifying filters, though the direction of causation is unknown.

 The inability to discern whether a particular image has been filtered is thought to exacerbate their negative psychological effects.
 Policymakers have advocated for social networks to disclose the use of filters; TikTok, Instagram, and Snapchat all label filtered photos and videos with the name of the filter applied.

+It has also been noted that beauty filters on social media tend to highlight Eurocentric features, like lighter eyes, a smaller nose, and flushed cheeks.
+These filters have been documented as contributing to social media users' feelings of body image insecurity, sometimes called "filter dysmorphia."
+This trend has led some to seek plastic surgery to make themselves look how they appear in social media filters.

 Cosmetic procedures

 Filters have been implicated in greater demand for cosmetic surgery and injections.
 The term "Snapchat dysmorphia" was coined by cosmetic doctor Tijion Esho to describe patients who presented to plastic surgeons seeking procedures to mimic the effects of filters, such as a narrowed nose, enlarged eyes, fuller lips, and smoothed skin.

 Instagram previously hosted a number of third-party filters which explicitly simulated the effects of cosmetic procedures, as well as a filter, "FixMe", which allowed users to annotate their face with areas for surgical improvement, as a plastic surgeon might do with a marker.
 After public controversy around these filters, Facebook banned them in October 2019, along with all "distortion" filters, which altered the proportions of the face.
 In August 2020, Facebook re-allowed distortion filters, but continued to ban filters which "directly promote cosmetic surgery".
 Facial distortion filters are also unlisted in the app's "Effects Gallery", which shows the most popular filters at the time.